mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 Except for the extreme coreward end, Egyrn subsector is largely unknown to the public – most Navy and Scout data on this area is classified.
-The sector was mostly first settled during the Ramshackle Empire era (circa 1700 PI) and has since regressed to isolated low- tech societies.
-The mid and rimward areas are part of the Outrim Void.
+The sector was mostly first settled during the Ramshackle Empire era (circa 1700 PI) and has since regressed to isolated low-tech societies.
+The mid and rimward areas are part of the Outrim
+Void.
 The subsector name preserves the original title of Ashley's Rock.
 Sir Gildemar Tomas Ashley was a staunch supporter of the Solomani faction who settled this world after the Solomani Rim War (990-1002).

 Most of the data that is available on the subsector is due to another famous character, Bennett Lai da Santos, a gentleman-explorer